 LEICESTER’S annual celebration of its lesbian, gay, bisexual and transgender community will take to the city’s streets this weekend.

-The Leicester Pride festival will take place on Victoria Park, on Saturday, September 3, and also includes thousands of revellers taking part in a colourful parade through the city centre.
+This year’s Leicester Pride festival will take place on Abbey Park, on Saturday 2 September, and also includes thousands of revellers taking part in a colourful parade through the city centre.

 A series of rolling road closures will be in place in the city between 11.30am and 2pm on the day to enable the parade to pass through safely.

-The parade route begins at Curve, and takes in Rutland Street, Humberstone Gate, High Street, Silver Street and into The Lanes, before heading through St Martins, Greyfriars, Hotel Street and Market Street.
+The parade route begins at Curve, and takes in Rutland Street, Humberstone Gate, Gallowtree Gate, Horsefair Street, Hotel Street, St Martins, Peacock Lane and Applegate.

 Drivers coming into the city while the parade is taking place are advised to allow extra time for traffic disruption, or use alternatives such as cycling or walking.